-For music lovers of a certain generation, listening to music with my friends, sprawled out on the living room rug, and scanning album covers for art and information—very different from today’s playlist-driven, shuffle-play, music-on-the-go experience.
-We would flip through our records, scanning and choosing from the album covers we knew so well visually, and listen through all the songs, in order, side A then side B, appreciating the arc of the songs from start to finish as the artists intended.
-Central to this experience was that artfully designed album cover, a 12"x12" object to be handled with both hands, from which we slid the vinyl and the liner notes, which we studied carefully to glean lyrics and background information and discover who wrote which song and who played what.
-Over time the album cover itself came to represent the music… seeing the object and the art on your record shelf was enough to trigger the feeling of listening to the album.
+I grew up, like many music lovers of a certain generation, listening to music with my friends, sprawled out on the living room rug, and scanning album covers for art and information—very different from today’s solitary, playlist-driven, shuffle-play, music-on-the-go experience.
+We would flip through our records, scanning and choosing from albums whose covers we knew by heart, and listen through all the songs, in order, side A then side B, appreciating the arc of the songs from start to finish as the artists intended.
+Central to this experience was that artfully designed album cover, a 12″×12″ object to be handled with both hands, from which we slid the vinyl and the liner notes, which we studied carefully to glean lyrics and background information and discover who wrote which song and who played what.
+Over time the album cover itself came to represent the music… seeing the object and the art on the record shelf was enough to trigger the feeling of listening to the album.
 Today, unfortunately, that album cover art has been almost completely lost: an afterthought, relegated to appear only as pixels on a small screen as a song comes up on our smartphones, if at all.